dbarbella/analogy/finding_analogies/README.txt

 punctuation_fix.py

 TAKES A SINGLE CSV FILE AS AN ARGUMENT, NOT A DIRECTORY!
-Many Gutenberg texts have extra spaces between punctuations signs due to the quality of the scan, which can make the sentences hard to read.
+Many Gutenberg texts have extra spaces between punctuation signs due to the quality of the scan, which can make the sentences hard to read.
 This script removes the extra spaces.
 It is not very fast, so should only be ran when necessary, such as texts that will